cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 ### Node and Stages

 The node statement tells Jenkins which node (agents in a Jenkins network) to use.
-It may be used to distribute work, run jobs in parallel or run steps of a job in parallel.This pipeline will use one node with several stages.
+It may be used to distribute work, run jobs in parallel, or run steps in a job in parallel.
+This pipeline will use one node with several stages.
 All variables defined within the node are local to the node and available to all stages therein.

 ```groovy
 node{